Dicynodontia: Evolutionary history

 Dicynodonts first appeared during the Middle Permian in the Southern Hemisphere, with South Africa being the centre of their known diversity, and underwent a rapid evolutionary radiation, becoming globally distributed and amongst the most successful and abundant land vertebrates during the Late Permian.
 During this time, they included a large variety of ecotypes, including large, medium-sized, and small herbivores and short-limbed mole-like burrowers.

 Only four lineages are known to have survived the Great Dying; the first three represented with a single genus each: Myosaurus, Kombuisia, and Lystrosaurus, the latter being the most common and widespread herbivores of the Induan (earliest Triassic).
 None of these survived long into the Triassic.
 The fourth group was the Kannemeyeriiformes, the only dicynodonts who diversified during the Triassic.
-These stocky, pig- to ox-sized animals were the most abundant herbivores worldwide from the Olenekian to the Ladinian age.
-By the Carnian they had been supplanted by traversodont cynodonts and rhynchosaur reptiles.
-During the Norian (middle of the Late Triassic), perhaps due to increasing aridity, they drastically declined, and the role of large herbivores was taken over by sauropodomorph dinosaurs.
+These stocky, pig- to ox-sized animals were successful herbivores worldwide for much of the Triassic period.
+However during the late Triassic during the Norian and possibly the Carnian, they declined, though the nature and timing of this decline is not well agreed upon.
+Suggested influencing factors include the Carnian pluvial episode.
 Fossils of an Asian elephant-sized dicynodont Lisowicia bojani discovered in Poland indicate that dicynodonts survived at least until the late Norian or earliest Rhaetian (latest Triassic, at earliest 211 million years ago, and probably no later than around 205 million years ago); this animal was also the largest known dicynodont species.

 Six fragments of fossil bone discovered in Queensland, Australia, were interpreted as remains of a skull in 2003.
 This suggested by some author to indicate that dicynodonts survived into the Cretaceous in southern Gondwana.
 The dicynodont affinity of these specimens was questioned (including a proposal that they belonged to a baurusuchian crocodyliform by Agnolin et al. in 2010), and in 2019 Knutsen and Oerlemans considered this fossil to be of Plio-Pleistocene age, and reinterpreted it as a fossil of a large mammal, probably a diprotodontid marsupial.

 With the decline and extinction of the kannemeyerids, there were to be no more dominant large synapsid herbivores until the middle Paleocene epoch (60 Ma) when mammals, distant descendants of cynodonts, began to diversify after the extinction of the non-avian dinosaurs.